mrocklin/unification/README.rst

 History
 -------

-This was carved out from the LogPy_ project.
+This was carved out from the LogPy_ and `Multiple Dispatch`_ projects.

 Author
 ------